xbarin02/ccsds/phase0/README.md

 ### Prerequisites

-The library is written in pure C89.
+The library is written in pure C89 (ANSI C).
 No compiler extensions nor assembly language are employed.
+No third-party libraries are needed.
 It does not even rely on POSIX.
 You only need working compiler toolchain.

 ### Installing

-To build the library, run the following magic command in source tree directory:
+To build the library, run the following command in source tree directory:

 ```
 make